Diesel Emission Compliance Verification for Regulatory Compliance

 The CARB Truck and Bus Regulation applies to diesel vehicles having a manufacturer gross vehicle weight rating (GVWR) of more than 14,000 pounds.

-Based on model year, a phased verification strategy was used.
+Based on the model year, a phased verification strategy was used.

 The two schedules below show when this modification may affect your car.
 One schedule is for vehicles with a GVWR of 14,001 to 26,000 pounds, and the other is for vehicles with a GVWR greater than 26,000 pounds.
 The model year determines the timetable.